 His latest books are The Pursuit of Development: Economic Growth, Social Change and Ideas (Oxford University Press, 2016) and Age of Discovery: Navigating the Risks and Rewards of Our New Renaissance (Bloomsbury and St Martin’s Press, 2016).

-To book Professor Ian Goldin as the after dinner speaker for your next event or conference, simply contact the Champions Speakers agency via our online contact form.
-Alternatively, call a booking agent directly on +44 1509 85 29 27 for more information.
+To book Professor Ian Goldin as the keynote speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.